raspberrypilearning/balloon-pi-tay-popper/worksheet.md

     This means "Turn the balloon pin on for 5 seconds, then turn it off".

-1. In order to use the `sleep` function we need to import it from the `time` library so return to the very top of the code where you imported the `GPIO` library and add:
+1. In order to use the `sleep` function we need to import it from the `time` library.
+Return to the very top of the code where you imported the `GPIO` library and add:

     ```python
     import RPi.GPIO as GPIO